charlieschwabacher/gestalt/docs/getting-started.md

 #### 12) Create a front end

-Now that you have a complete API you could build a frontend (or many!) on any platform(s) you like.
+Now that you have a complete API you could build a front end (or many!) on any platform(s) you like.

-This step is beyond the scope of this walkthrough, but if you want to take a look at an example frontend built using React and Relay, you can [find one here](//github.com/charlieschwabacher/gestalt/tree/master/packages/blogs-example).
+This step is beyond the scope of this walkthrough, but if you want to take a look at an example front end built using React and Relay, you can [find one here](//github.com/charlieschwabacher/gestalt/tree/master/packages/blogs-example).